fyrox-book/fyrox-book.github.io/src/animation/animation.md

 ## Creating From Code

 Usually, animations are created from the editor or some external tool and then imported in the engine.
-Before trying the example below, please read the docs for [`crate::scene::animation::AnimationPlayer`] node, it is much more convenient way of animating other nodes.
-The node can be created from the editor and you don't even need to write any code.
+Before trying the example below, please read the docs for `AnimationPlayer` node, it is much more convenient way of animating other nodes.
+The node can be created from the editor, and you don't even need to write any code.
 Use the following example code as a guide **only** if you need to create procedural animations:

 ```rust,no_run